schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-guides.md

 If the resource profile is only available as a [differential](https://www.hl7.org/fhir/R4/profiling.html#snapshot), like in our case, we will want to aggregate the changes made to the base resource (in this case [Task](basic-concepts-and-guides.md#task)) by all profiles to make it more readable.
 To do this, we first need all the profiles involved.
-We already have `task-hello-dic.xml` in our `StructureDefinition` folder.
+We already have `task-start-dic-process.xml` in our `StructureDefinition` folder.
 It lists a resource called `task-base` in its `baseDefinition` element.
 This resource is part of the DSF and can be found [here](https://github.com/datasharingframework/dsf/blob/main/dsf-fhir/dsf-fhir-validation/src/main/resources/fhir/StructureDefinition/dsf-task-base-1.0.0.xml).
 Put it into the `StructureDefinition` folder.
 Since `task-base` has the original FHIR Task as its `baseDefinition` element, we are done with this chain.
-In forge, you should now be able to open the `StructureDefinition` folder and select the `task-hello-dic.xml` profile.
+In forge, you should now be able to open the `StructureDefinition` folder and select the `task-start-dic-process.xml` profile.
 It should look something like this:

 ![Forge overview](figures/forge_overview.png)